invopop/gobl.hu-nav/README.md

 ## Limitations

 - We don't support batch invoicing (It is used only for batch modifications)
-- We don't support simplified invoices for the moment
 - We don't support modification of invoices
+- We don't support fiscal representatives
+- We don't support aggregate invoices